 Much of our future success depends on the continued service and availability of skilled employees, particularly with respect to technical areas.
 Skilled and experienced personnel in the areas where we compete are in high demand, and competition for their talents is intense.
 We expect that many of our key employees will receive a total compensation package that includes equity awards.
-New regulations or volatility in the stock market could diminish our use, and the value, of our equity awards.
-This would place us at a competitive disadvantage in attracting qualified personnel or force us to offer more cash compensation.
+We are limited in the amount of equity awards that we may issue under the terms of our equity incentive plans.
+Further, new regulations or volatility in the stock market could diminish our use, and the value, of our equity awards.
+These issues could place us at a competitive disadvantage in attracting qualified personnel or force us to offer more cash compensation.